 But here is the fix.
 Here is the solution: It’s not real.
 So let’s not buy into it.
 The standard is a sham.
 I call BS.
 Little kids are good, even if they are having a tough time.
 The absurdity of it becomes clear when we look at how we talk about our brand new babies: Is he a good baby?
 Is he sleeping through the night?

 “I mean, yes of course he is a good baby.
 All babies are good.
 And no, of course not.
 No, he is not sleeping through the night.
 He is a baby.”

 Once I got tuned in to the absurdity of how we talk about little children, it was easier for me to reevaluate what it meant for my children to be good.
 If all babies were good and the ways in which they behaved were completely normal, then maybe all kids were good too.
 Maybe my son was normal?
-I mean, his behaviour was not always helpful or easy.
-But realizing that “difficult” behaviour (yelling, crying, flailing) was: 1. normal and 2.
+I mean, his behavior was not always helpful or easy.
+But realizing that “difficult” behavior (yelling, crying, flailing) was: 1. normal and 2.
 Not an indictment of me and my parenting skills, meant…freedom!
 No longer bound by the impossible standard, I was able to see children as pure.
 All that kids do is natural; they are honest and transparent.
 More so than anyone else, kids are completely trust-able.
 They are good.
 I realized that my own kids were good.
-The veil was lifted and I started to see that their behaviours were normal, natural, and completely understandable.
+The veil was lifted and I started to see that their behaviors were normal, natural, and completely understandable.